mkskeller/idash-submission/readme.md

 data, either split by comma or by tab.
 Furthermore, both files are expected to have a title row and column.

-The script requires that all hosts run an SSH server and that the ports 5000-5003 are open.
+The script requires that all hosts run an SSH server on port 2222 and that the ports 5000-5003 are open.

 The script will prepare an optimized program for the virtual machines depending on the size of the data if such a program isn't present